pombase/website/frontend/src/docs/documentation/gene-page-target.md

-# Gene Page: Target Of
+# Gene Page: Target of

 <div style="color: red">
   Note: because of changes in this preview, many of the screenshots in